mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --hash arg                       how to hash the features.
 Available options: strings, all

+`-t` makes VW run in testing mode.
+The labels are ignored so this is useful for assessing the generalization performance of the learned model on a test set.

+`-q` is a very powerful option.
+It takes as an argument a pair of two letters.
+Its effect is to create interactions between the features of two namespaces.
+Suppose each example has a namespace `user` and a namespace `query`, then specifying `-q uq` will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the `user` namespace and `y` is a feature from the query `namespace`.

 # Update Rule Options
     --adaptive                       use adaptive, individual learning rates.
     --conjugate_gradient             use conjugate gradient based optimization